 Model Homes, the same being defined as residential-type structures used as sales offices by builders/ developer and to display the builder/developer's product.
 The same may be furnished within, since its purpose is to display to prospective buyers the builder/developer's features (such as exterior siding treatment, roofing materials, interior trim, moldings, floor covering, etc.) in the environment of a completed home.
 Model homes may be staffed by the builder/developer's sales force.
 Model homes shall be subject to the following restrictions:

+Signage: The owner or developer of a model home may erect one sign not exceeding forty-eight (48) square feet per side advertising said subdivision, development or tract.

 Lighting: All exterior lighting must be downcast lighting, so that no light shall be cast onto adjoining residential properties.
 All off-street parking areas must be illuminated.
 All exterior lighting shall be extinguished at the closing time of the model home.

 Parking: All model homes shall provide off-street paved parking for the public.
 Such off-street paved parking shall be located as directed by the Board of Zoning Appeals.
 The number of required parking spaces shall be six (6) per model home.
 The driveway of the model home may be utilized for not more than two (2) parking places.